 We all know smoking is bad for our health but quitting isn’t as simple as it sounds.
 Up to 40% of smokers attempt to quit each year, so how do you make it count this time and succeed in quitting for good?

 Tell friends, family and co-workers that you’re committed to this quit attempt.
 Ask them not to offer you cigarettes or smoke around you.

 Throw away all lighters, ashtrays, cigarettes and tobacco.
 Don’t make it easy for yourself to cheat.

 For many people having a drink and a smoke go hand in hand.
 If this is the case, try to fill up your diary with other activities that keep you busy.
 Invite friends over for a meal, go to the cinema or theatre.
 Often it is better to avoid bars and pubs during the first few weeks when the cravings are at their highest, particularly if this is your weak spot.

-- Track your progress with an app that charts how many smoke-free days you have had, how many cigarettes you’ve avoided and the health and financial benefits you will have gained.
+Keep note of how many smoke-free days you have had, how many cigarettes you’ve avoided and the health and financial benefits you will have gained.
 Use these to reaffirm your quit attempt and feel proud of what you have achieved.